AishatAdewoyin/AishatAdewoyin/README.md

 - 👋 Hi, I’m @Adeladun
-- 👀 I’m interested in becoming a web development
+- 👀 I’m interested in becoming a fullstack web developer
-- 🌱 I’m currently learning software engineering with alx Africa
+- 🌱 I’m currently learning software engineering
 - 💞️ I’m looking to collaborate on learning new skills
 - 📫 How to reach me: reach me on linkedin with the name Aishat Adeladun Adewoyin